turkeryilmaz/openairinterface5g/doc/BUILD.md

 - For `fedora`-based OS, it was already the case all the time.
 But now you can specify which version to install.
 - For `ubuntu` OS, you can still install from the Ettus PPA or select a version to install from source.
-  * In case of PPA installation, you do nothing special, the script will install the latest version available on the PPA.
+  * In case of PPA installation, you do nothing special; the script installs the distribution-specific UHD version from the PPA.
     - `./build_oai -I -w USRP`
-  * In case of a installation from source, you do as followed:
+- For Debian 13, `build_oai` installs the distribution-provided `libuhd-dev` and `uhd-host` packages by default.
+  - `./build_oai -I -w USRP`
+- To install UHD from source on Ubuntu or Debian 13, set the following environment variables:

 ```bash
 export BUILD_UHD_FROM_SOURCE=True